EDoutsi/Retina-inspired-Filter/README.md

 You can change this program as you like and use it anywhere, but please refer to its original source (cite our paper).

-Running on Matlab
+Running on Matlab the main.m function

-Input : A test image loaded in an array

-Output: Apply the RIF filter to obtain the decomposition layers

-Usage:

 1. Load the image, for example

   I = imread('testimage1.tiff');

-2. Call this function to apply the retina-inspired transform:
+2. Apply the retina-inspired transform:

   [RIF_I,fftRIF_I,fftRIF_Filter] = RIF_Transform(I)

+3. Apply the inverse of the retina-inspired transform:

+  [Iout,MSE] = RIF_Inverse_Transform(I,fftRIF_Filter,fftRIF_I,10000);

 Dependencies: